Jainamnj2131/web-fundamentals-blogs/README.md

 ---

 ## Blog Platform
-All blogs are published on Hashnode:  git-basics-as-beginners.hashnode.dev
+All blogs are published on Hashnode:[git-basics-as-beginners.hashnode.dev](https://git-basics-as-beginners.hashnode.dev/)